Responsive Images

 Chapter 10 - How to verify responsive image implementation?

-After you implement responsive images, it's essential to verify that the right image is being loaded on different devices.
-Let’s discuss how various tools and browser's developer console can help us.
+After you implement responsive images, it's important to verify that the right image is being loaded on different devices.
+Let’s discuss how various tools and the browser's developer console can help.

-You will get a report like below.
-Look under Properly resize images to see if images are in the right sizes.
+You will get a report like the one below.
+Look under Properly size images to see if images are in the right sizes.

 Manually verifying responsive images